 The FAITHCAFE: All Age Worship.
 The Chemistry of Change

-| Please find your All Age Worship here.
-With love from Stella.
 Just a reminder that content provided by The FAITHCAFE is from an outside source.
 It is not a service or function of Sandown Baptist Church.
-You might also like to take a look at today's Bapists Together prayer broadcast. | Friday 24 July 2020 (127 Days since our first post on this blog.)
-See below for: The FAITHCAFE
+You might also like to take a look at today's Bapists Together prayer broadcast.

 The FAITHCAFE: CELTIC PRAYERS, Hilda & Ebba

-| Tonight's prayers illuminate two more female Celtic saints, Hilda & Ebba.
+Tonight's prayers illuminate two more female Celtic saints, Hilda & Ebba.
 Both came from royal families of Northumbria and were likely baptised by Aiden along with their families.
-The music is a Celtic Hymn Medley by Taryn Harbridge | Thursday 23 July 2020 (127 Days since our first post on this blog.)
-See below for: Keswick
+The music is a Celtic Hymn Medley by Taryn Harbridge

 Virtually Keswick Convention – starts Monday 27th July!